dyspop/Configify/README.md

 ## Warning

-This software is in beta development.
+This software is in alpha development.
 That said, this package should work.
 Please report bugs.

 Key caveats:
 * Outputs your configuration data to the screen in some cases.